 The fact is that, in most cases, chronic hives can be controlled with the proper medications.
 Options include omalizumab (xolair), which is FDA approved for treating chronic hives.
 Read more about hives.

-Drug allergy misdiagnosis can impact the type of health care that patients receive and the effectiveness of that care.
+Misdiagnosed drug allergies can impact the type of health care you receive and the effectiveness of that care.
 The Vanderbilt Drug Allergy Clinic helps individuals with reactions to medications understand their conditions so they receive better care.